Heaven

 of my own.
 For that I would need to be

-the end of both your labors
+the end of your waiting, my eyes

-my name in your mouth the only
+your flashing lights, my name in your mouth

 Comments